Cagot: Other origins

-Graham Robb finds most of the above theories unlikely:

-Nearly all the old and modern theories are unsatisfactory ... the real "mystery of the cagots" was the fact that they had no distinguishing features at all.
-They spoke whatever dialect was spoken in the region and their family names were not peculiar to the cagots ...
-The only real difference was that, after eight centuries of persecution, they tended to be more skillful and resourceful than the surrounding populations, and more likely to emigrate to America.
-They were feared because they were persecuted and might therefore seek revenge.

-A modern hypothesis of interest is that the Cagots are the descendants of a fallen medieval guild of carpenters.
-This hypothesis would explain the most salient thing Cagots throughout France and Spain have in common: that is, being restricted in their choice of trade.
-The red webbed-foot symbol Cagots were sometimes forced to wear might have been the guild's original emblem, according to the hypothesis.
+Biographer Graham Robb finds most of the above theories unlikely, highlighting the lack of distinguishing features among the Cagots, arguing that the only real differences were "after eight centuries of persecution, they tended to be more skillful and resourceful than the surrounding populations, and more likely to emigrate to America.
+They were feared because they were persecuted and might therefore seek revenge."
+Robb proposed the hypothesis that the Cagots are the descendants of a fallen medieval guild of carpenters.
+This hypothesis could explain their being restricted in their choice of trade.
+He further suggests that red webbed-foot symbol Cagots were sometimes forced to wear might have been the guild's original emblem.
 There was a brief construction boom on the Way of St. James pilgrimage route in the 9th and 10th centuries; this could have brought the guild both power and suspicion.
-The collapse of their business would have left a scattered, yet cohesive group in the areas where Cagots are known.
+A subsequent collapse of their business would have left a scattered, yet cohesive group in the areas where Cagots are known.

-Robb's guild hypothesis, alongside much of the work in his The Discovery of France, has been heavily criticised for "[failing] to understand most of the secondary works in his own bibliography" and being a "recycling of nineteenth-century myths".
+David Bell has stated that Robb's guild hypothesis, alongside much of the work in his The Discovery of France, "[fails] to understand most of the secondary works in his own bibliography" and is a "recycling of nineteenth-century myths."
+Historian Joseph A. Amato has stated that while it offers many detailed impressions of history, it does not provide much in the way of extended analyses and argumentations.

-For similar reasons due to their restricted trades, Delacampagne suggests a possible origin as a culturally distinct community of woodsmen who were Christianised relatively late.
+For similar reasons due to their restricted trades, the philosopher Christian Delacampagne suggests in his work L'invention du racisme: Antiquité et Moyen-Âge (The invention of racism: Antiquity and the Middle Ages), that a possible origin is as a culturally distinct community of woodsmen who were Christianised relatively late.

+The medievalist Benoît Cursente has proposed that the Cagots developed as a group due to the rapidly changing social relations in the region of Béarn, coinciding with, and influenced by, the period when lepers were becoming segregated across France and Spain in the 13th century.